MicrosoftDocs/entra-docs/docs/external-id/authentication-conditional-access.md

 # Authentication and Conditional Access for External ID

 > [!TIP]
 > This article applies to B2B collaboration and B2B direct connect.
-If your tenant is configured for customer identity and access management, see [Security and governance in Microsoft Entra ID for customers](customers/concept-security-customers.md).
+If your tenant is configured for customer identity and access management, see [Security and governance in Microsoft Entra External ID](customers/concept-security-customers.md).

 When an external user accesses resources in your organization, the authentication flow is determined by the collaboration method (B2B collaboration or B2B direct connect), user's identity provider (an external Microsoft Entra tenant, social identity provider, etc.), Conditional Access policies, and the [cross-tenant access settings](cross-tenant-access-overview.md) configured both in the user's home tenant and the tenant hosting resources.